 Does the Learner Need to be Enrolled in a Course or Program at NLC?

-A candidate can proceed with PLAR without application or acceptance into a course or program.
+A candidate can apply for PLAR as part of their application for admission to the College.
+However, the assessment (e.g. course challenge) may not begin prior to admission into a program.
 If credits are gained through the PLAR process and the candidate elects not to continue his/her education at this time, the credits will be recorded on the student record.

 How Much Does It Cost?